 Equations (3), (4) and (5) are optimal objective functions with minimum quantity of charging batches, minimum average charging difference and minimum average holding temperature respectively.
 Equation (6) indicates each work piece j can be allocated to only one charging batch b.
 Equation (7) is the constraint for batch weight, indicating the total weight of work pieces in a batch shall not exceed the maximum load capacity of the furnace.
-Equation (8) indicates the intersection of holding temperature intervals of all work pieces in a batch and shall be not void, which means all work pieces in a charging batch shall be temperature compatible.
-Equation (9) indicates the holding temperature for a charging batch and shall be defined in a manner all work pieces can be covered but as low as possible.
-Equation (10) defines the quantity range of charging batches by a lower limit, i.e. $\sum z_j$.
-It is assumed that work pieces can be separated and allocated to different batches.
+Equation (8) indicates the intersection of holding temperature intervals of all work pieces in a batch and shall be not void, which means all work pieces in a charging batch shall be temperature for a charging batch and shall be defined in a manner all work pieces can be covered but as low as possible.
+Equation (10) defines the quantity assumed that work pieces can be separated and allocated to different batches.
 In addition, all work pieces in a batch shall be temperature compatible so that a limit value is generated.
 Equation (11) is the decision variable.